floriandejonckheere/jsvm/Validation/SimuDataBase/AVC_Conformance/README.txt

 Please put conformance data (bitsreams, YUV references sequences) in DATA folder or anywhere else (available at http://ftp3.itu.ch/av-arch/jvt-site/draft_conformance/).

-Before running the AVC-Conformance tests (the first time), you can (if you want) execute the "dump.pm" perl script.
+Before running the AVC-Conformance tests (the first time), one can (if one wants) execute the "dump.pm" perl script.
-It should copy (or remove) the sequences and bistreams at the right places.
+It should copy (or remove) the sequences and bitstreams at the right places.

 USAGE: dump.pm
 --------------